exercism/elixir/exercises/concept/date-parser/.docs/instructions.md

 Implement `day/0`, `month/0`, and `year/0` to return a string pattern which, when compiled, would match the numeric components in `"01/01/1970"` (`dd/mm/yyyy`).
 The day and month may appear as `1` or `01` (left padded with zeroes).

-Do not worry about error checking.
-You can assume you will always be passed a valid numeric component.

 ```elixir
 "31" =~ DateParser.day() |> Regex.compile!()
 # => true